 Cornerstone Alumni Grants

-FJC is thrilled to announce that past participants in the Cornerstone Fellowship are eligible for small grants to create Jewish experiences for their peers and communities.
-The grant amounts can vary from idea to idea, but FJC anticipates the average grant will be between $100-300 for a one-time program or ongoing series of events.
+Foundation for Jewish Camp is thrilled to announce that past Cornerstone Fellowship participants are eligible for small grants to create Jewish experiences for their peers and local communities, further their professional development, and be hired by camp to run staff training this summer.
+The grant amounts can vary from idea to idea.
+We anticipate the average grant will be between $100 and $500 for a one-time program or ongoing event series, though grants could be larger.
 In some cases, FJC will even help grantees plan the event!

 The Cornerstone Fellowship is about building leaders and helping camp staff see themselves as Jewish educators.
-We aim to assist alumni of the program to take their ideas and experience even further, amplifying Jewishness in their communities with the support of Cornerstone Alumni Grants.
+We aim to assist alumni of the program in taking their ideas and experience even further, amplifying Jewishness in their communities, with the support of Cornerstone Alumni Grants.
 Apply now!

 Please also join the Cornerstone Alumni Facebook Group!